athletics/AdManager/README.md

 ### npm

 Similarly, AdManager can be installed using [npm](https://www.npmjs.com/).
-To do so you can either use the cli:
+To do so you can either use the CLI:

 ```bash
 $ npm install admanager --save